opacapp/multiline-collapsingtoolbar/README.md

 Most of the code is copied from the original Support Library classes, the only changes (apart from the package name, imports and automatic code reformatting) are in the `CollapsingTextHelper` class.
 The changes there are marked with comments.

 The current version 1.0.1 of the library is based on the code from the Design Support Library version 23.2.1.

+## Contributing

+This library is probably not complete and might contain bugs that only occur in constellations we did not yet test.
+Please do not hesitate to create an issue on GitHub for any problems that cross your way.
+Please understand that we cannot afford to spend time fixing problems that do not affect our products, but we'll be happy to merge pull requests if you or someone else is able to improve this library.

+If you get stuck anywhere in the process, please do not hestitate to ask us anytime at info@opacapp.de.

+Please note that we have a [Code of Conduct](https://github.com/opacapp/multiline-collapsingtoolbar/blob/master/CODE_OF_CONDUCT.md) in place that applies to all project-related communication.